 Month 2-3 is Accelerate — increase payment amounts strategically and apply windfalls to the priority debt.
 Month 4 and beyond is Momentum — every paid-off debt's minimum rolls forward automatically, accelerating every remaining payoff.

 Use the loan extra payment calculator and debt consolidation calculator to test different scenarios before committing to a plan level.
+The loan extra payment calculator guide shows exactly how many months you cut off your payoff date for every extra dollar you apply — useful if you want to understand the math before you set the autopay amount.

 The Called-Out Moment: You Have Had a Plan Before and It Did Not Work